What is the best digital audio workstation?

 What makes a difference is how the functions are presented to you, as well as workflow.
 This helps you to decide whether or not the virtual workstation environment is suited for your creative and editing requirements.

-10 Best Digital Audio Workstation Software Programs - Reviews
+Best Digital Audio Workstation - Overview

 1 - Ableton Live 10

-Rated best DAW for electronic music producers and live performances
+Considered best DAW for electronic music producers and live performances

 Ableton Live is a favorite DAW amongst producers.
 With a long list of names such as Flume, Diplo, Dada Life, Skrillex, Bauuer, Flosstradamus, Deadmou5, and so on, you can't go wrong with choosing Ableton Live as your workstation.
 Its workflow is simple and clean, uncluttered, and businesslike.
 Using this DAW makes you feel like a professional.
+It's considered such an important DAW that we've even put together an Ableton course guide to help find the right tutorials to learn Ableton.

 The latter point is, in fact, the main reason to get Ableton Live.
 This DAW should be at the top of your list if you plan on using your DAW in a live performance setting.